haowei-freesky/haowei-freesky.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a master student at Technical University of Munich (TUM).
-My research focuses on the reasoning and generation abilities of (multimodal) LLMs, and LLM agent applications.

-Currently, I am looking for a PhD position :) You can find my CV [here](CV/CV_Haowei_new.pdf).
+I am a Ph.D. student at FudanNLP, supvervised by Prof. Xipeng Qiu and Jinlan Fu.
+My research focuses on efficient multimodal reasoning and LLM agents.
+You can find my CV [here](CV/CV_Haowei_Zhang.pdf).

 E-Mail: haowei.zhang123@gmail.com